 - Don't feed your local birds, they can become dependent on humans for food and may become aggressive and spread disease when large groups of birds gather.
 Instead;

 - Plant native trees, plants and shrubs in your garden to naturally attract wildlife, birdlife and native insects.

 - If you find a sick or injured animal call WIRES, Sydney Wildlife or your local rescue organisation who will provide guidance on keeping the animal safe until a rescuer arrives.

-- If you see a deceased Kangaroo or Wallaby on the side of the road, and if it's safe to do so, pull over and check the pouch.
+- If you see a deceased Kangaroo, Wallaby, Wombat or Possum on the side of the road, and if it's safe to do so, pull over and check the pouch.
 There will often be an orphaned joey inside.

 - Become a wildlife rescuer or carer.
 There's no such thing as too many rescuers.